Bayh's Retirement Creates A Problem For Democrats

-Senator EVAN BAYH (Democrat, Indiana): My decision should not be interpreted for more than it is: a very difficult, deeply personal one.
+EVAN BAYH: My decision should not be interpreted for more than it is: a very difficult, deeply personal one.
 I'm an executive at heart.
 I value my independence.
 I'm not motivated by strident partisanship or ideology.
 These traits may be useful in many walks of life, but unfortunately, they are not highly valued in Congress.

 KEN RUDIN: Good morning, Linda.